reimagined/resolve/docs/frontend.md

 Based on these settings, reSolve generates client code to facilitate client-server communication:

 - Redux actions are generated for all reSolve aggregate commands.
-- Auxiliary reducer and middleware code is generated to handle these actions and send the corresponding commands to the server.
+- Auxiliary reducers and middleware are generated to handle these actions and send the corresponding commands to the reSolve backend.

 Use the following resolve-redux library's higher order components (HOCs) to connect components to the backend: